mpv-player/mpv/DOCS/man/options.rst

     Controls the number of VkQueues used for rendering (limited by how many your device supports).
 In theory, using more queues could enable some parallelism between frames (when using a ``--swapchain-depth`` higher than 1).
-(Default: 1)
+(Default: 8)

-    NOTE: Setting this to a value higher than 1 may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.

 ``--vulkan-async-transfer``
-    Enables the use of asynchronous texture uploads (default: no).
+    Enables the use of asynchronous texture uploads (default: yes).
 Enabling this allows offloading texture transfers to dedicated DMA engines on supported devices.

-    NOTE: Enabling this option may cause graphical corruption, as mpv's vulkan implementation currently does not try and protect textures against concurrent access.
-Very likely to corrupt at least the OSD.
-Use at your own risk, and only if necessary!
+Disabling it can be useful for debugging.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is